Emergency Guide

 How quickly will I notice symptoms after putting wrong fuel in my car?

 You may notice symptoms immediately or within minutes of starting your engine.
-Visual signs like the wrong colored nozzle or fuel receipt can alert you before starting.
+Visual signs like the wrong coloured nozzle or fuel receipt can alert you before starting.
 Once the engine is running with contaminated fuel, symptoms typically appear within 30 seconds to 2 minutes.
 These include rough idling, unusual engine sounds, excessive smoke, or dashboard warning lights.
-The severity and speed of symptoms depend on the contamination ratio - more wrong fuel means faster and more severe symptoms.
+The severity and speed of symptoms depend on the contamination ratio, more wrong fuel means faster and more severe symptoms.
 If you've only added a small amount of wrong fuel to a nearly full tank, symptoms may be delayed but will still eventually appear.
-The key is: any symptom, no matter how minor, requires immediate action to prevent escalating damage.
+The key is simple: any symptom, no matter how minor, requires immediate action to prevent escalating damage.

 Can I drive with wrong fuel symptoms?

 No, you should never drive with wrong fuel symptoms.
 Continuing to operate your vehicle with contaminated fuel causes exponential damage with every minute of operation.
-Driving with wrong fuel symptoms can: destroy your fuel pump within minutes due to lack of proper lubrication, damage fuel injectors beyond repair (costing $2,000-$4,000 to replace), contaminate your entire fuel system requiring complete replacement, cause engine seizure resulting in $8,000-$15,000 in repairs, and void your vehicle warranty due to improper fuel use.
-The moment you notice any symptoms - rough idling, unusual sounds, smoke, warning lights, or performance issues - safely pull over immediately, turn off your engine, and call for professional wrong fuel drainage.
-The repair cost increases dramatically with continued operation: stopping immediately might cost $400-$600 for drainage, while driving for just 10 more minutes could result in $5,000+ in damage.
+Driving with wrong fuel symptoms can destroy your fuel pump within minutes due to lack of proper lubrication, damage fuel injectors beyond repair, contaminate your entire fuel system, cause engine seizure, and void your vehicle warranty due to improper fuel use.
+The moment you notice any symptoms, rough idling, unusual sounds, smoke, warning lights, or performance issues, safely pull over straight away, turn off your engine, and call for professional wrong fuel drainage.
+The repair bill climbs fast with continued driving, so stopping the second you notice something off is the single biggest thing you can do to keep it a drainage job rather than a rebuild.
 Your safety is also at risk, as engine failure in traffic can cause accidents.

 Will wrong fuel symptoms go away on their own?